a16n-dev/react-native-dust/packages/react-native-style-kit/README.md

 # React Native Style Kit

-A very minimal styling API for react native that provides:
+Styling API for React Native, engineered as a foundational layer for building design systems and component libraries.
+What you get:

 - 🧩 Component variants/compound variants inspired by CVA
 - 🎨 Theming & theme switching
-- 📱 Breakpoints
+- 📱 Breakpoint-based styles
-- 📏 Access to safe area insets
+- 📏 Access to runtime values (safe area insets, screen dimensions) in stylesheets
 - 📦 No babel/metro plugin required

-This library is intended to provide a set of foundational tools for building design systems & component libraries.
-It purposefully avoids any interoperability layer to maximise compatibility with 3rd party libraries & components.
+All with no babel/metro plugins, and full interoperability with any 3rd party library or component.

 ## Installation